sameersdeshpande/AWS-Solution-Architect-SAA03-Notes/SolidPoints.md

 -Storage optimized instances are designed for workloads that require high, sequential read and write access to very large data sets on local storage.

-- Elasticcache cluster is used in real-time leader board catogarizing.
+- Elasticcache cluster using Redis is used in real-time leader board catogarizing.